clarencesarmiento/CS50P-Final-Project/README.md

 The Program utilizes the python built-in library `Datetime` and import `date` object.
 To acquire the current local date, `.today()` class method from `date` was used which has `.day`, `.month`, and `.year` instance attributes.

+The Program also utilizes the python built-in library `re` or `regular expression`.
+This library was used to check the format of the inputted birthdate and extracts the neccesarry data.

 To calculate the age, subtract the birthyear from the current year.

 The calculations of the age are based on the following factors: